rashidesai24/Analyzing-Twitter-Trends-On-COVID-19-Vaccinations/README.md

 <li> Removed 22% of the data </li>
 <li> 2,109,427 tweets remain after removing organizational accounts </li>
 <li> Assigned week numbers (1 to 12) to the dataset </li>

+<b> <h3> DATA MODELING </b> </h3>

+<h4> Unsupervised LDA </h4>
+To understand the abstract topics hidden in the tweets unsupervised LDA technique was implemented using the library 'pyLDAvis'.
+We discovered 18 different topics considering the cluster size and no overlapping amongst the clusters
+<h4> Sentiment Analysis </h4>
+Sentiment analysis is a supervised machine learning problem with different types of analysis.
+We considered a fine-grained sentiment classification with five levels of sentiments - overly positive, positive, neutral, negative, and overly negative.
+We used VADER (Valence Aware Dictionary for Sentiment Reasoning) as a rule-based model to examine the impact of COVID-19 vaccine on the attitude of Twitter users during the pandemic.
+<h4> CorEx </h4>
+Correlation Explanation (CorEx) provides a flexible framework for learning topics that are maximally informative about a corpus of text.
+Through anchor words, we seeded and guided the topic model towards topics of substantive interest, which allowed us to interact with and refine topics in a way that is not possible with traditional topic models.
+Normalized Topic Correlation (NTC) represents the correlations within an individual document explained by a particular topic.